oyamo/bash101/README.md

 Bash is a Unix shell / Command Language Written By Brian FOX.
 Bash Script Files Usuallyb have the <b>*.sh</b> extension.
 To become a power user, you need to have knowlegde about bash scripting language

-If you do not have a Linux/Unix Image, you can use an online bash interpreter For exam-ple, [Repl.it Online Bash compiler, Online Bash IDE, and online Bash](https://repl.it/languages/bash) lets you create, run and even share your bash scripts online.
-Its main disadvantage is that is
+If you do not have a Linux/Unix Image, you can use an online bash interpreter For exam-ple, [Repl.it , an Online Bash compiler, Online Bash IDE, and online Bash,](https://repl.it/languages/bash) lets you create, run and even share your bash scripts online.
+Its main disadvantage is that its functionallity is basic.
+Anyway it is awesomee

 Did you know that bash stands for <b>Bourne Again Shell? 😊</b>